 UPDATE: When does shark week start?
-Discovery has announced that Shark Week is scheduled to begin on Sunday, July 28 and will run through August 4.
+Discovery has announced that shark week date is now scheduled to begin on Sunday, July 28 and will run through August 4.

-In the USA and now in many other parts of the world, Shark Week is a big deal.
-Even if you aren’t a big fan of the show, you have probably heard about Shark Week at some point in your life, either on Social Media platforms or from that friend who owns a onesie that is just like this wonderful sea creature and disappears for a week during the summer.
+In the USA and now in many other parts of the world, it is a big deal.
+Even if you aren’t a big fan of the show, you have probably heard about it at some point in your life, either on Social Media platforms or from that friend who owns a onesie that is just like this wonderful sea creature and disappears for a week during the summer.

-But the question may still remains, what exactly is Shark Week?
+But the question may still remain, what exactly is Shark Week?
 And why do people celebrate it?
 Don’t worry.
 In the following post, we will explain everything you need to know about what does shark week mean and what is Shark week about.

 What and when is shark week?
 Basically, it is an annual, week-long programming block on the Discovery Channel which usually takes place in July or August.

-Shark Week is now broadcasted in over 72 countries around the world.
+It is now broadcast in over 72 countries around the world.
 It gets heavily promoted by fans all over Social Media networks and by fans of the Discovery Channel.

 Shark Week history.
 When did Shark Week start?
 Originally aired back in 1988 on July 17th.
 It is the longest-running television event in history and has continued to grow in popularity every year since.

-The show was originally meant to raise awareness and respect for sharks through the use of documentaries, factual information, and interesting film footage.
-Unfortunately, Shark Week now has a more entertainment-oriented focus on fictional documentaries.
+The show was originally meant to raise awareness and respect for these giant fish through the use of documentaries, factual information, and interesting film footage.
+Unfortunately, it now has a more entertainment-oriented focus on fictional documentaries.

-The Discovery Channel has actually come under fire in the last couple of years for producing “docufiction” and forgetting the original purpose of Shark Week.
+The Discovery Channel has actually come under fire in the last couple of years for producing “docufiction” and forgetting the original purpose of the week.

-Docufiction are fictional documentaries which are packaged with facts which misguide the audience into thinking sharks are dangerous predators who are out to kill humanity.
-Which any real shark lover would know, not to be true.
+Docufiction is fictional documentaries that are packaged with facts that misguide the audience into thinking they are dangerous predators who are out to kill humanity.
+Which any real lover of them would know, not to be true.

-In fact, the annual global average is six fatalities per year from shark attacks.
-In 2018 there were a total of 66 confirmed, unprovoked shark attacks and were five fatal attacks, four of which were confirmed to be unprovoked.
+In fact, the annual global average is six fatalities per year from attacks.
+In 2018 there were a total of 66 confirmed, unprovoked attacks and five fatal attacks, four of which were confirmed to be unprovoked.

-It was due to the show of Megladon: The Monster Shark Lives which further popularized Shark Week.
-It holds the rank as being the most watched episode to date with over 4.8 million viewers.
+It was due to the show that it is now a further popularized the event.
+It holds the rank as being the most-watched episode to date with over 4.8 million viewers.

 Help Raise Awareness For Sharks Every Week

-Just like puppies aren’t only for Christmas, sharks shouldn’t be forgotten every other week of the year.
-Shark Week can be fun, but let’s remember the reason that Shark Week started in the first place – to help raise awareness and teach respect for these apex predators.
+Just like puppies aren’t only for Christmas, this species shouldn’t be forgotten every other week of the year either.
+The event can be fun, but let’s remember the reason that it started in the first place – to help raise awareness and teach respect for these apex predators.

-Help share awareness about the threats that sharks face, not just during Shark Week, but as often as you can.
-So why not brush up on your facts about sharks, or even educate some of your friends and family members about sharks.
+Help share awareness about the threats that the species face, not just during the event, but as often as you can.
+So why not brush up on your facts about sharks, or even educate some of your friends and family members about them.

-If you are excited for Shark Week, and already have plans to attend or even throw a Shark Party, help raise awareness by adding these shark party ideas to your Shark Week itinerary!
+If you are excited, and already have plans to attend or even throw a Shark Party, help raise awareness by adding these party ideas to your itinerary!